MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-packaged-apps.md

 ### Preview version

-When you install a [preview release channel](preview-channel.md) version of the Windows App SDK extension for Visual Studio or the Windows App SDK NuGet package on your development computer, the preview version of the [framework package](deployment-architecture.md#framework-package) is deployed during build time as a NuGet package dependency.
+When you install a [preview release channel](preview-channel.md) version of the Windows App SDK extension for Visual Studio or the Windows App SDK NuGet package on your development computer, the preview version of the Windows App SDK framework package (see [Deployment architecture for the Windows App SDK](deployment-architecture.md)) is deployed during build time as a NuGet package dependency.

 ### Stable version